ose-support-ros/stcamera_ros2/README.md

 ``$ ros2 run rclcpp_components component_container``

-``$ ros2 component load /ComponentManager  -n 'stcameras' --node-namespace '/stcamera_launcher' stcamera_components stcamera::StCameraNode``
+``$ ros2 component load /ComponentManager  -n 'stcameras' --node-namespace '/stcamera_launch' stcamera_components stcamera::StCameraNode``

 The node names and name spaces listed in the second and third methods are optional, but you can make the sample program work by specifying them as above.
-If you start StCameraNode with the stcamera_launcher file script, you can easily set camera connection parameters in stcamera_node.yaml.
+If you start StCameraNode with the stcamera_launch file script, you can easily set camera connection parameters in stcamera_node.yaml.
 See the next chapter for details on setting parameters.

 ### 3.1.
 Node Parameters
 Parameter values are case sensitive.
 The parameters that can be set are as follows.